zuixjs/cdnjs/README.md

 ## Run `npm test` to check all is well

 If you're updating the library outside of `npm` or the GitHub browser, you should run `npm test` from the library directory to ensure everything is OK.
 If you run `npm test` and see no errors, all is well; resolve any errors before you raise your pull request and re-run `npm test` to ensure everything works.

+You may see an error about a missing readme file - you can ignore this.
+Libraries on cdnJS do not require a readme file.

 ## Pull request pre-flight checks